informatics-isi-edu/nih-commons-www/README.md

 ## Reviewing locally

-Go to the root of your forked repository and run `jekyll serve`.
+Go to the root of the repository and run `jekyll serve`.
 You'll be able to see the generated HTML at `http://127.0.0.1:4000/`.

 ## Deploying site